BlogMoving to Colombia

 Timing is everything

 The most common mistake I see: wanting to sell everything in the last two weeks.
 Second-hand buyers in Colombia know when someone is against the clock.
 And they offer you half.
-Starting early is the difference between selling well and selling cheap.
+Starting early is the difference between selling well and selling poorly.

-If not everything sells — what to do with the rest
+If not everything sells—what to do with the rest

 Frequently asked questions